 We leave our boat very early and cycle a few miles to get first peak at the workings of the famous Flower Auction of Aalsmeer - largest in the world.
 We will witness the exciting process in which millions of flowers and plants are bought and sold to be shipped to countries all over the world.

 Heading to Amsterdam, we enjoy it's Amsterdamse Bos (forest) at the southern edge of the city.
 Created in 1937 from unused wetlands, the Bos is now a favorite place for cycling and watersports.
-We'll stop at Meer Zicht where Suzie and Roger love to treat the group to popular Dutch pancakes- Pannekoeken.
+We'll stop at Meer Zicht restaurant where you are our guest to popular Dutch pancakes- Pannekoeken.

 Tonight we celebrate our final evening together with a special Farewell Dinner!

 Saturday morning we will have breakfast, say our goodbyes to cycling friends and the wonderful hospitality of our captain and crew.
 We disembark at 9 a.m. for home.